Nate Powell: Career

 In the early 2010s, Powell learned that Top Shelf would be publishing March, an autobiographical graphic novel trilogy about the life of civil rights leader and United States Congressman John Lewis, which had already been written by Lewis and his colleague, Andrew Aydin.
 A few weeks later, Powell was contacted by Chris Staros, who suggested he try out for the assignment.
 Although he already had other projects lined up, Powell sent some demo pages to Lewis and Aydin, who over the course of their subsequent correspondence realized that Powell would be well-suited for the job.
 Although Powell had illustrated stories that were "true to life," such as the 2012 graphic Silence of our Friends, this would be the first time he would depict real-life historical figures, 300 of which Powell estimates are rendered in total in the trilogy.
 The scene in which Lewis meets Martin Luther King Jr. for the first time was the first page Powell drew for March, and although he found approaching that page difficult, says it made subsequent depictions of real-life people easier.
 Powell's approach was to develop a visual shorthand for each real person he had to draw, in the form of a "master drawing" to act as a reference template for that person's features, one that emphasized the person's skull structure, in lieu of referring constantly to photo reference in the course of the project, so that the characters would not look "too stale or photo-derived."
 He employed lifestyle and illustration books from the 1950s and 1960s, as well as Google searches, to depict fashion and automobiles of given time periods accurately.
 Lewis says he found Powell's renditions of scenes from his early life "very moving."
-Top Shelf published March Book One in November 2013.
+Top Shelf published March: Book One in November 2013.
+In January 2017, the American Library Association awarded March: Book Three the 2017 Printz Award, the Coretta Scott King Award, the YALSA Award for Excellence in Nonfiction, and the Sibert Medal.
+It was the first time a single book won four ALA awards.
+The trilogy received the Carter G. Woodson Book Award in 2017.
+On February 24, 2019, Powell published the comic About Face, a comic and visual essay about the gradual normalization of force in language and clothing, as well as the rising fascism in America.